-All local government employees (except casual employees, teachers and those eligible for to be members of the NHS Pension Scheme) are automatically entered into the Scheme.
+All local government employees (except casual employees and teachers) are automatically entered into the Scheme.
 However membership of the LGPS is voluntary and employees are free to choose whether to opt out, remain in the Scheme or make their own personal arrangements outside the Scheme.